-In partnership with BBC Radio 3(opens in a new tab) and Cast Iron Radio(opens in a new tab), we commissioned a series of essays in which five writers consider the history and effects of a different contagion in their city.
-The essays were broadcast on BBC Radio 3 in November 2018 – you can listen again on BBC Sounds(opens in a new tab).
+In partnership with BBC Radio 3 and Cast Iron Radio, five writers considered the history and effects of a different contagion in their city.
+Listen on BBC Sounds.

-WNYC(opens in a new tab), operated by New York Public Radio, drew on their archives and newsroom to offer a series of engrossing narratives chronicling the relationship between cities and contagious disease.
+New York Public Radio's WNYC series of engrossing narratives chronicled the relationship between cities and contagious disease.

 Contagious Cities has been developed by Wellcome in collaboration with:

 - Art in Hospital

 - Berlin Museum of Medical History at the Charité

 - Brooklyn Historical Society

 - Cast Iron Radio